 The Diversity Fund Review Committee will review the chair/director’s letter and determine whether the funding will continue for the following year, up to a maximum of three years.

 At the end of the final year, each faculty member will submit a final report that summarizes the impact of the funding support on her/his career and future plans.

 Nominations should be submitted by the department chair or ORU director.
 The nomination packet has three components:

 1. The Chair/Director’s nomination letter (two-page maximum) that describes:

-* Detailed information regarding the department/ORU’s commitment to the nominee.
+- The recruitment/start-up package and detailed information regarding the department/ORU’s commitment to the nominee.
+Specifically:

 2. The nominee’s current CV.

 Applications should be addressed to the Dean’s Diversity Fund Committee and submitted in a single PDF to Stephanie Belger.

 February 28, 9:00am